-You will receive a “Notice to Appear” at hearings where you will be given the chance to present evidence to review and rebut the decision of your removal.
-If you are applying late for whatever reason, then you must submit a letter to the USCIS Service Centre director giving a genuine reason backed by evidence.
+You will receive a “Notice to Appear” at hearings where you will be given the chance to present evidence to review and rebuttal the decision of your removal.
+If you are applying late for whatever reason, you must submit a letter to the USCIS Service Centre director giving a genuine reason backed by evidence.

 It will be up to the discretion of the director to choose whether to approve your petition to restore your status or not.